 You will be contacted by staff if your print fails during the process (this can and does happen, either because of bad adhesion to the print bed, erroneous print settings, or design flaw in the object itself).

 Pick up your print when finished.
 We will hold your print for up to 2 weeks before discarding.

-You will completely clean up your lab space each time you leave.
+Completely clean up your lab space each time you leave.
 Our technicians will show you what that entails.

 Please cancel, or reschedule your appointment, if necessary, as soon as possible.

-Follow time-sharing etiquette detailed above.
+Follow time-sharing etiquette detailed in 3D printing section.

-Schedule an appointment on the OPEnS portal.
+Schedule an appointment and provide a link to your DXF file in the OPEnS portal.